Lightning Near Me Right Now | Live Map & Alerts

 Is There Lightning Near Me Right Now?

-If you hear thunder — even faintly — lightning is close enough to be dangerous.
+If you hear thunder at all, even faintly, lightning is close enough to be dangerous.
 Thunder is audible up to 10-12 miles away, and lightning can strike that far from a storm's edge.
 The question is not if you should check, but how to know exactly where it is and whether it is moving toward you.

 There are three ways to determine if lightning is near your location: